Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 /* FORECAST DATA - Training Data Set - /IOT/SENSOR/TAG401
 A single tag of data for two weeks.

-1 - Create a forecast training data view from historical data.
+1 - Create a forecast training data set from historical data.
+This will use a temporary table.
 */
-CREATE OR REPLACE VIEW HOL_TIMESERIES.ANALYTICS.TS_TAG_READINGS_401 AS SELECT TAGNAME, TIMESTAMP, VALUE_NUMERIC AS VALUE
+CREATE OR REPLACE TEMPORARY TABLE HOL_TIMESERIES.ANALYTICS.TEMP_TS_TAG_TRAIN AS SELECT TAGNAME, TIMESTAMP, VALUE_NUMERIC AS VALUE
 FROM HOL_TIMESERIES.ANALYTICS.TS_TAG_READINGS
 WHERE TAGNAME = '/IOT/SENSOR/TAG401'